Certificate of Existence: Everything You Need to Know

 - Unemployment insurance number

 If you are getting your own certificate for any of the purposes mentioned above in the prior section, then you will want to ensure that you don’t obtain the certificate too close to the closing date if you are engaging in a business deal or transaction.
 In fact, some states require that the certificate be dated within 30 days, while others allow 90 days or even 6 months.
-However, you should always ensure that your certificate isn’t outdated so not to prevent any deals from closing.
+However, you should always ensure that your certificate isn’t outdated so as not to prevent any deals from closing.
 Oftentimes, a client will order what is called a “